The state of arson charges in Pennsylvania is scary. The science just isn’t there.

 “It’s still the Wild West out there.
 You’ve still got people talking about crazed glass or using the most damage as an indicator of the source.
 One can only hope that in ten to twenty years we get trained scientists doing these investigations.”

-Justin has been on the invited faculty of the ATF/PSP Arson Investigation for Prosecutors where the taught prosecutors from around the United States the true science of fire and explosive debris investigation.
+The ATF/PSP/PA DCNR held a conference called “Arson Investigation for Prosecutors.”
+Attorney McShane taught there.
+Prosecutors from around the United States learned from him about the true science of fire and explosive debris investigation.

 Watch as Justin McShane and the Pennsylvania State Police Arson Investigation Unit teach prosecutors about Arson science

 Additional recommended reading:

 With any guilty verdict on any charge I would have been given 20 months of back time in a PA DOC Facility.
 Your firm gave me another chance.
 I will recommend you to anyone who wants their own second chance.